unimi-dse/a903d60e/README.md

-# the Most Visited City Index
+# the best lovers of Italian culture in 2018 Index

-This package helps to find out which italian city was the most visited by doing data analysis on numbers of non-italian visitors, who have been in Italy, based on demographic characteristics and GDP of countries of origin.
-The official data will be taken by "official website".
+This package helps to find out the nationality of the most number of tourists who visited by doing data analysis on numbers of non-italian visitors, who have been in Italy, based on countries of origin and type of accommodation (hotels and non-hotels).
+The official data will be taken from dati.Istat.it.

 ## Installation